 - Is my conversion rate better than that of the competition?

-Behind all these questions is primarily uncertainty and concern as to whether website operators are doing their job well.
+Behind all these questions is primarily uncertainty and concern as to whether website developers are doing their job well.
 They want confirmation that they can keep up with the competition or are better.

 - Use performance measurement tools: use the technical audit.